 The Surfline Blowfish is a really stubby, round, and compact surf skate.
 This is a 29.9″ long and 10.8″ wide deck – slightly bigger than the Super Fun – with a shorter 16.3″ wheelbase for more snappiness.

 The wide and rounded outline combined with the tight wheelbase makes this board super-comfortable (wide foot platform) and super-turny for fast and tight surf carves – the slightest body move makes the Blowfish turn.

 This board owes its shape and name to the awesome blowfish, aka pufferfish or ballonfish:

 The Blowfish deck features beautiful orange and turquoise wave-inspired graphics on the bottom.

 Surfeeling Snap surf skate review

-The tapered kicktail, however, still provides the necessary responsiveness and leverage for nice surf carves and some fast turns and cutbacks.
-This board feels like riding a nice and fast midsized surfboard.
+The tapered tail, however, still provides the responsiveness and leverage for nice surf carves and some fast turns and cutbacks.
+This board feels like riding a nice and fast midsize surfboard.